 Before responding to the resident, the consortium director will meet with the site training director and/or the department manager and supervisor to review the dispute and discuss the issues involved.
-Additionally, before responding, the consortium director will review their findings with the regional training director and a Human Resources consultant and/or KP legal counsel, as appropriate.
+Additionally, before responding, the consortium director will review their findings with the regional training director and/or assistant regional training director, a Human Resources consultant and/or KP legal counsel, as appropriate.